ironmanfpv/Automated-Invigilation-Planning-System/README.md

 # Automated Invigilation Planning System

  Rostering manpower around sets of constraints can be a laborious and time consuming task.
  This project successfully implements an automated approach.
-Originally written to roster teacher manpower to invigilate on exam days, this excel planning program could be generalised to roster human resource manpower for duty over a 10 day work cycle.
+Originally written to roster teacher manpower to invigilate on exam days, this Excel planning program could be generalised to roster human resource manpower for duty over a 10 day work cycle.
 Input the constraints and automate the planning process.
 The program was finalised and last upgraded in 2021.

 <img src= https://github.com/ironmanfpv/Automated-Invigilation-Planning-System/blob/main/img/img0.jpg>